chaseruskin/orbit/docs/src/6_commands/9_get.md

 for the requested unit.

 If the `--instance` flag is used without the `--component` flag, it will display the direct instantiation style code (VHDL-93 feature).

+By default the ip associated with the target entity is added under the current ip's dependency table.

 ## __OPTIONS__